taylorbf/distributed-music-workshop/README.md

 - Web Audio API: Web audio, a full-featured synthesis engine in Javascript, allows mobile browsers to become distributed music instruments.
 The setup time for the audience is much quicker than when using native mobile apps.
 In addition to WebPD, you might want to check out the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [Tone.js](https://tonejs.github.io/).

-- ​Socket.io: This Node.js library open a bi-directional data stream using WebSockets.
-Written in Javascript, it allows developers to write their front-end and back-end in the same language.
+- Socket.io: This Node.js library opens a bi-directional data stream using WebSockets.
+Written in Javascript, it allows developers to write front-end (interface) code and back-end (server) code in the same language.

-Javascript has expanded from its original use as an interaction engine, to a language that encompasses interface, communication, and sound — all the elements needed to create a distributed performance.
+Javascript has expanded from its original use as an interaction engine, to a language that encompasses interface, communication, and sound— all the elements needed to create a distributed performance.

 <img src="media/js-illustr.png" width="350px">